 Some directors go to great lengths to ensure that the props used in their films are not recycled.
 Director Ridley Scott wanted all the prop vehicles destroyed after filming Blade Runner.
 Somehow, the coolest vehicle in the film (and maybe the coolest in any sci-fi movie), the Police Spinner car driven by Rick Deckard, survived destruction.
 It received a new coat of paint and appeared in Back to the Future II.

 #92 on The Greatest Movies for Guyssee more on Blade Runner

 By now, you've seen Se7en, and you know what's in the box.
 But despite what you may think, the audience never actually sees Gwyneth Paltrow's severed head.
 Perhaps we were originally supposed to, though, because the filmmakers did actually make a replica head of the blonde beauty.

 Brad Pitt revealed during an interview with Entertainment Weekly in 2011 that he would only sign on to play Detective Mills under two conditions, "With Se7en, I said, 'I will do it on one condition – the head stays in the box.
 Put in the contract that the head stays in the box.'
 Actually, there was a second thing, too: 'He’s got to shoot the killer in the end.'
 He doesn’t do the ‘right’ thing, he does the thing of passion.”But Paltrow's prop head would not go to waste.
 We do finally get a chance to see it a few years later in Steven Soderbergh's Contagion.
 Paltrow's character is one of the first people to get infected with the film's deadly virus and her severed head appears in a gruesome autopsy scene.

-#27 on The Best Movies of All Timesee more on Seven
+#38 on The Greatest Movies for Guyssee more on Seven